scrollmapper/bible_databases_deuterocanonical/sources/en/1-maccabees/1-maccabees.md

 **[8:32]** If therefore they complain any more against thee, we will do them justice, and fight with thee by sea and by land.

-**[9:1]** Furthermore, when Demetrius heard the Nicanor and his host were slain in battle, he sent Bacchides and Alcimus into the land of Judea the second time, and with them the chief strength of his host:
+**[9:1]** Furthermore, when Demetrius heard that Nicanor and his host were slain in battle, he sent Bacchides and Alcimus into the land of Judea the second time, and with them the chief strength of his host:

 **[9:2]** Who went forth by the way that leadeth to Galgala, and pitched their tents before Masaloth, which is in Arbela, and after they had won it, they slew much people.